 Indian polity is a subject of great importance if a student is preparing for national-level competitive exams.
 Whether there are multiple-choice questions or essay-type, Indian polity questions encompass the topics corresponding to the political system of the country.
-It mainly covers the Indian constitution, fundamental rights as well as the role of Union and State executive, constitutional and non-constitutional bodies and so on.
+It mainly covers the Indian constitution, fundamental rights as well as the role of the Union and State executive, constitutional and non-constitutional bodies, and so on.
 This blog aims to bring you a comprehensive guide on Indian polity, including the topics covered, important notes as well as preparation guides and books.

 Check Out: IAS Books